kbayraktar/kbayraktar.github.io/te_markdown/developer-quick-start.md

 permalink: /te_markdown/developer-quick-start/
 ---

-- Estimated reading time: 5 minutes
+Estimated reading time: 5 minutes
-- Audience: Curious party, Noob, Somewhat experienced, [Experienced], Expert

 The **Test-Editor-Web** is basically composed of three projects (all open source, all hosted on github.com)
 1. [test-editor-web](https://github.com/test-editor/test-editor-web), the UI project